ayesharashid11/System-Design-Techniques/Availability.md

 # Avaibility
 availability refers to the proportion of time that a system or service is operational and accessible for use.
 # How to achive high avaibility
+Avaibility is higher in microsevices
+Fault Tolerant α Availibity
+1. use distributed system
+2. replication
-Redundancy: Use redundant servers or components so that, in the event of a failure, another can take over without any problems.
+3. Redundancy: Use redundant servers or components so that, in the event of a failure, another can take over without any problems.
 Data centers, networking, and hardware redundancy are a few examples of this.

-Load balancing: Incoming requests are divided among several servers or resources to enhance system performance and fault tolerance while avoiding overload on any one part.
+4. Load balancing: Incoming requests are divided among several servers or resources to enhance system performance and fault tolerance while avoiding overload on any one part.

 # Redundancy